-In its earliest agreements, Yellowstone set its Specified Percentages at around 10% and 15%, then in 2017 and 2018 raised the percentages to 25%.
+In its earliest agreements, Yellowstone set its Specified Percentages at around 10% and 15%, then in 2017 and

+2018 raised the percentages to 25%.
 Petition \P 216-23.
 From 2019 through 2021 Yellowstone issued MCAs with higher and higher percentages - most commonly 49% of merchants' revenue (as in the case of Cookies, supra), a practice that Delta Bridge adopted when it continued Yellowstone's business in May 2021.
 Petition ¶¶ 226-48.
 Respondents set Specified Percentages far higher than the payment amounts merchants agree to, see Rubey Aff. ¶¶ 29, 54, and far higher than merchants can realistically repay, e.g., Saffer Tr. at 238:9-17; McNeil Tr. at 119:14-17, 122:22-24.
-The purpose and effect of doing so is to put reconciliation out of reach for merchants, Petition ¶¶ 236, 241-48, ensuring that Respondents' Reconciliation

-Clauses are mere "window dressing."
+The purpose and effect of doing so is to put reconciliation out of reach for merchants, Petition ¶¶ 236, 241-48, ensuring that Respondents' Reconciliation Clauses are mere "window dressing."
 Fleetwood, 2022 WL 1997207, at 11.4

-- 84. Similarly, in this action, the plaintiff, SPARTAN BUSINESS SOLUTIONS LLC D/B/A SPARTAN CAPITAL, set a 15% Specified Percentage grossly inflated over and above the defendant's receipts available to repay the plaintiff's advance. - At paragraph 387 of her petition (NYSCEF Doc.
-No. 1), the 85.
-Attorney General noted that "These secured interests give Respondents priority status in the event of a merchant's bankruptcy, ensuring that they can still recover in full against the merchant's assets-even if the merchant has collected zero dollars in revenue". - The contract of plaintiff had a similar secured interest.
-86. - The Attorney General pointed out that a reconciliation was 87. abridged by the ability to demand one only within a five day window period each month:
+- 86. Similarly, in this action, the plaintiff, CASHABLE, LLC, set an 88% Specified Percentage grossly inflated over and above the defendant's receipts available to repay the plaintiff's advance. - 87.
+At paragraph 387 of her petition (NYSCEF Doc.
+No. 1), the Attorney General noted that "These secured interests give Respondents priority status in the event of a merchant's bankruptcy, ensuring that they can still recover in full against the merchant's assets-even if the merchant has collected zero dollars in revenue". - 88.
+The contract of plaintiff had a similar secured interest. - 89.
+The Attorney General pointed out that a reconciliation was abridged by the ability to demand one only within a five day window period each month: